dart-lang/language/working/0546-patterns/exhaustiveness.md

         Dart language.
 This is just a way to model enums for exhaustiveness checking.)

-    *   We lift other constants to an extract pattern whose type is a synthesized subtype of the constant's type based on the constant's identity.
+    *   We lift other constants to an object pattern whose type is a synthesized subtype of the constant's type based on the constant's identity.
 Each unique value of the constant's type is a singleton instance of its own type, and the constant's type behaves like an *unsealed* supertype.
 Two constants have the same synthesized subtype if they are identical values.

         This means you don't get exhaustiveness checking for constants, but do get reachability checking: